 We encourage stock accumulation because we believe that it is important for our executive officers to align their interests with the long-term interests of our shareholders.
 Accordingly, our board of directors adopted stock ownership guidelines applicable to our executive officers.
-Under the guidelines, each of our non-employee directors and executive officers is encouraged to maintain ownership of shares of our common stock as follows:
+Under the guidelines, each of our executive officers is encouraged to maintain ownership of shares of our common stock as follows: